Automatic Dependent Surveillance–Broadcast: United States

 To reduce congestion and cope with growing aircraft traffic, the Federal Aviation Administration has been developing the Next-Generation Air Transportation System (NextGen), including ADS-B. ADS-B equipment is built to meet one of two sets of industry standards, DO-260B and DO-282B.

-Aircraft operating in the United States in the airspace classes listed below are required to carry equipment that produces an ADS-B Out broadcast.
+Aircraft operating in the United States in the airspace classes listed below are required to carry equipment that produces an ADS-B Out broadcast.Since the FAA’s January 1, 2020 compliance date for the ADS-B Out rule, this technology has become the primary surveillance source for most controlled U.S. airspace and a main component of the Next Generation Air Transportation System (NextGen).
+Air traffic controllers routinely use ADS-B data for aircraft surveillance and separation.
+Many operators also use ADS-B data for flight tracking, operational monitoring, and post-flight analysis.
+The FAA continues to support ADS-B through ongoing software updates, performance monitoring, and equipment guidance.
 ADS-B Out broadcasts information about an aircraft through an onboard transmitter to a ground receiver, moving air traffic control from a radar-based system to a satellite-derived aircraft location system.

 There is no such mandate for ADS-B In, which receives data and provides it to in-cockpit displays.
 The FAA airspace requirements intentionally exclude some airspace that is frequently used by general aviation.

 The US Drug Enforcement Agency's aircraft and (other airborne US government surveillance) use the ADS-B method to identify in air while conducting operations.